Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - You have questions or concerns about your condition or care.

 Follow up with your healthcare provider or obstetrician as directed:

 Write down your questions so you remember to ask them during your visits.

-You may need to rest in bed, lying on your left side most of the time.
-Avoid heavy work such as lifting to prevent premature labor or delivery.
+You may need to rest in bed on your left side most of the time.
+This may help prevent premature labor or delivery.

 Do not smoke:

 If you smoke, it is never too late to quit.
 Smoking can cause premature labor or delivery.
 Ask your healthcare provider for information if you need help quitting.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.